Shammyshanks/Yabai-SKHD-Config/README.md

 > As much as possible, avoid using the Control key as a modifier

 This tells us which key combinations are most likely to be used by various applications on MacOS.
 We know now to avoid all single-key shortcuts, and any shortcut combination involving the `Command` key as it is the primary modifier in MacOS.
 We also know to avoid `Control` shortcut keys by themselves as they are often used by terminal applications (like vim) and Emacs-style keybindings are still found within MacOS when in any textbox (shortcuts like <C-a> goes to the beginning of the line, <C-d> deletes forward, etc...).
 We should also probably leave the `Option` + `Shift` modifier alone since it's used to write capital, accented charecter like `ü`, `æ`, and `ß`.
-We also want to reserve the four-key shortcut alone since we will be using that to make a new modifier, the `Hyper` key.
+We also want to reserve the four-key shortcut alone since we will be using that to make a new modifier, the `Hyper` key, for use later.

 Remember, we want to preserve as much of the original functionality as possible.